sasaki77/gfhttpva/README.md

         double[] column2 [123456, 135246, 124536]
 ```

-Example `table` reponse.
+Example `table` reponse

 The table can be composed of any columns but each element name of `structure value` must be `columnX`.
 ```
 epics:nt/NTTable:1.0
     string[] labels [value,seconds,nanoseconds,status,severity]